laincs/Arkanoid/README.md

 ## Controls
 - Left/Right Arrows: Move the paddle left/right.
 - W/A/S/D: An alternative option for paddle movement.
-- Space Bar: Start the game and also pause/unpause during the game.
+- Space Bar: Start the game and throw the game ball.

 ## Contributing
 Feel free to contribute to the development of the game!
 You can open issues or send pull requests with improvements.